michpara/web-development/Rock Paper Scissors/README.md

 # **Rock Paper Scissors**

-Implementation of Rock, Paper, Scissors using JavaScript and HTML, this is a work in progress.
+Implementation of Rock, Paper, Scissors using JavaScript and HTML.

 ## **Getting Started**